mitsuba-renderer/drjit/docs/unused/gpu.rst

-.. cpp:namespace:: enoki
+.. cpp:namespace:: drjit
 .. _gpu:

 GPU Arrays
 ==========

-We will now switch gears to GPU arrays, whose operation is markedly different from that of the other previously discussed Enoki array types.
+We will now switch gears to GPU arrays, whose operation is markedly different from that of the other previously discussed Dr.Jit array types.

-The first major change when working with GPU arrays is that Enoki is no longer a pure header file library.
+The first major change when working with GPU arrays is that Dr.Jit is no longer a pure header file library.
 A compilation step becomes necessary, which produces shared libraries against which applications must be linked.
 The reason for this is to minimize template bloat: GPU arrays involve a certain amount of